Are socks and slippers a must-have in your home due to cold floors?

 Solution: Ensuring your insulation remains dry is the first option.
 Some homeowners have found that open cell spray foam insulation is also a good solution as it is moisture permeable and creates an air seal that will keep those floors warm and your home more comfortable.

-- Fiberglass dropping from the crawl space ceiling.
-Over time gravity can pull down the fiberglass insulation leaving the ceiling of the crawl space open to cold air and making your floors colder.
+Over time gravity can lead to fiberglass insulation under the house falling down from the ceiling of the crawl space open to cold air and making your floors colder.

 Solution: If you have fiberglass you must check it regularly to make sure it isn’t sagging or falling from the crawl space roof.
-You can also consider a more permanent solution like open cell spray foam.
+You can also consider a more permanent solution like open cell spray foam insulation for the crawl space ceiling or walls.

 Solution: Ensuring the pipes in the crawl space aren’t leaking should come first.
 Creating a vapor barrier and then insulating the crawl space with spray foam insulation can help to prevent pipes from freezing and bursting.